czue/czue/README.md

 * 🚀 [SaaS Pegasus](https://www.saaspegasus.com/) - The Django SaaS Boilerplate
 * 🪧 [Place Card Me](https://www.placecard.me/) - Make printable place cards online.
 * 🤖 [Scriv](https://scriv.ai/) - A private chatbot for your company data
+* 📅 [Life in Weeks](https://lifeweeks.app/) - Create a map of your life where each week is a little box.
 * 📸 [Photos New Tab](http://www.photosnewtab.com/) - See your memories from Google Photos in your new browser tabs.

 ## Writing / Content